modernweb-dev/rocket/docs/guides/configuration/getting-started.md

 ## Adding Remark/Unified Plugins

-If you want to a plugin to the Markdown processing you can use `setupUnifiedPlugins`.
+If you want to add a plugin to the Markdown processing you can use `setupUnifiedPlugins`.

 ```js
 import emoji from 'remark-emoji';